 8. Track Unique Visitors

 The screenshot above is from the Google Analytics demo account.
-It demonstrates the results you will receive if you use the software.

 9. Monthly Recurring Revenue

-This SaaS marketing metric is a financial metric that indicates the total amount of revenue your company expects monthly from customers’ active subscriptions.
-It is calculated as follows:
+This is a financial metric that indicates the total amount of revenue your company expects monthly from the customers’ active subscriptions.

 MRR = Average revenue per user x Number of active users